jbakse/hello_ai/webapp_starter/README.md

 7. Set the include and exclude files (if needed*)
 8. Set entrypoint

+Its not going to work yet!
+You need to set the API key!

+1. Go to project settings.
+2. Add an evironment variable: `OPENAI_API_KEY=yourkey`

 *for a simple project/repo, you won't need to set these

 ```bash